 - Building capacity of women and women’s organisations to contribute to post-conflict processes

-Implementers are asked to submitby Monday 8 February.
-Please email concept bids to email@example.com and firstname.lastname@example.org
+Implementers are asked to submit concept bids (ODT, 19.2KB) by Monday 8 February.
+Please email concept bids to firstname.lastname@example.org and email@example.com

 Projects can be one or two years long.
 The MCFHRD will fund individual projects up to a maximum of £400,000 per year.
-Full details can be found in the.
+Full details can be found in the guidance document (ODT, 165KB) .

 The British High Commission will shortlist concept bids and invite selected proposals to be worked up into full bids by early March.
 Selected bids will then be forwarded to London for consideration.
 Successful implementers will be notified in early May.